gwastro/pycbc/docs/ahope/injections.rst

 The injection generation module of ahope is responsible for generating or gathering the injection files that will be used to assess the performance of a pipeline to detect simulated signals.
-It is foreseen that this could be run either by generating injection files at run time, by generating injection files within the workflow or by using pregenerated injection files.
+This can be run either by generating injection files at run time, by generating injection files within the workflow or by using pregenerated injection files.

-Currently the only option is to add jobs that generate injection files within the workflow.

 The return of the injection generation module is an AhopeFileList of the injection files generated/supplied to this module.
 It is possible to call this module multiple times by using the tags key-word argument, but we have not foreseen